 "I see."

-Joey and Tristan talked over each other.
+Joey and Tristan talked at him one after another.

 Tristan said.